Divorce From Your Child’s Perspective. Things To Think About.

 I think it’s really important that you remember that divorce is a process NOT an event.

 Many parents feel anxious and worried about how to tell their children about their impending divorce as it is a major life change.
-Here’s an exercise I do on my Parenting Made Easy ~ Handling Divorce Workshop that helps alleviate that concern as it focuses on your child’s perspective.
+Here’s an exercise I do when I am working 1-2-1 with families that helps alleviate that concern as it focuses on your child’s perspective.

 Place a piece of paper on the floor and write your child’s name on it (do this for each of your children), step onto it, and imagine you’re looking at the situation from the eyes of your child.
 Then ask yourselves the following questions as if you were actually standing in the shoes and socks of your child:

-- Now write seven reassurances and guarantees that you can honestly give to your child on this wheel.
+Now write seven reassurances and guarantees that you can honestly give to your child at this time.

 Reassurances and guarantees